krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-26-debugging_ROS_python_scripts.md

 To quote the Mandalorian Series - "That's the way"

- This feature ain't available in PyCharm because it changes a lot of environment variables when running the python code.
-This is the only one downside of PyCharm else it's a greatest piece of software I have ever known.

 My final VS Code settings file looks something like this:

 ```json